Toloka/docs/en/template-builder/operations/play-audio.md

 - Listened completely

-  To make sure that the annotator listened to the entire recording, use the `condition.played-fully` component in the `validation` property.
+  To make sure that the Toloker listened to the entire recording, use the `condition.played-fully` component in the `validation` property.
   ```json
   {
     "type": "view.audio",